shantocv/interview_features_assignments/README.md

 - Design the models, db tables to support those Contents.
 - No other gems
-- Please use github and send us the PR to this repo :)
+- Please CLONE this repo, implement and create your OWN REPO FOR SUBMISSION, send us the link to your repo.
+DO NOT CREATE PULL REQUEST TO THIS REPO.

 ### Bonus points
 - Doing proper error handling, adding unit tests, and commenting your code.